anshi05/VoyageHunt/README.md

 **Team Name:** Access Denied

-**Problem Statement:** `<Tourism often lacks engagement and interactive experiences, leading to missed opportunities for travelers to discover unique local attractions and fully immerse themselves in local culture.
-Design a sophisticated gamified tourism application that motivates users to thoroughly explore their destination by earning points through uncovering hidden attractions and completing challenges and quests such as uploading photos taken from specific angles to match reference images.
-The application should also feature leaderboards, rewards, and integrated social sharing capabilities.
+**Problem Statement:** `<Tourism often lacks engaging and interactive experiences, resulting in missed opportunities for travelers to discover unique local attractions and fully immerse themselves in the local culture.
+Design a sophisticated gamified tourism app that encourages users to deeply explore their destination by earning points for uncovering hidden attractions and completing challenges and quests.
+These could include tasks like uploading photos taken from specific angles to match reference images.
+The app should also feature leaderboards, rewards, and integrated social sharing, enhancing the overall experience and fostering a sense of competition and achievement.
 >`

 ## 📜 Introduction

-Our project allows `<insert consumer segment>` to do A, B and C by D, E and F. We have utilised X, Y and Z technologies to do P, Q and R.
+Our project empowers tourists and businesses to seamlessly explore, engage, and connect by leveraging role-based authentication, dynamic treasure hunt creation, and immersive community features.
+We've harnessed the power of React Native, Native Wind, and Supabase to craft a platform where users can discover hidden attractions, collaborate on adventures, and share their experiences.

+Key Features:

+Authentication & Role Management: Securely differentiating between tourists and businesses, allowing them to access tailored features.
+Business Account Features: Empowering businesses to create interactive treasure hunts, providing a unique way to engage tourists.
+Tourist Features: Offering tourists the ability to join hunts, form teams, and upload pictures as part of challenges.
+Community Features: Enabling users to share their adventures and photos, fostering a collaborative and vibrant community.
+Technological Stack:

+React Native for cross-platform mobile development Native Wind for seamless styling and responsive design

 ## ✨ Features